hridesh-net/mentoring/README.md

 Please note that CNCF Mentoring programs follow the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

-## Thank you for participating in the CNCF Mentoring Program!
+## Thank you for participating in the CNCF Mentoring Programs!